Kotlin/kotlin-koans-edu/Builders/String and map builders/task.md

 s == "Numbers: 123"
 ```

-Implement the function 'buildMutableMap' that takes a parameter (of extension function type) creates a new `HashMap`,
+Implement the function `buildMutableMap` that takes a parameter (of extension function type) creates a new `HashMap`,
 builds it, and returns it as a result.
 Note that starting from 1.3.70, the standard library has a similiar `buildMap`
 function.